ash-project/ash/documentation/dsls/DSL:-Ash.Resource.md

 ```

 Declares a `destroy` action.
-For calling this action, see the `Ash.Api` documentation.
+For calling this action, see the `Ash.Domain` documentation.

 ### Nested DSLs